finos/symphony-wdk/README.md

 - Concrete and advanced examples in the [gallery](https://github.com/finos/symphony-wdk-gallery)
 - [SWADL Reference](./docs/reference.md): syntax reference for the language used to write workflows

-:warning: _The WDK is very much in its inception and we are actually looking to get feedback on its usage.
-It also means all the APIs and the SWADL format are subject to change._
 <hr />

 ## Usage example